All posts

 Key Features:

-• Feature parity competitive with Slack/Discord
+• Feature parity competitive with Slack and Discord

-• Omnichannel communication—unify external messaging platforms
+• Omnichannel communication to unify external messaging platforms

 • Live chat widget for websites